 Overall for the 1H of 2017, UOB has the strongest performance for mortgage business in terms of both volume and margin.
 It also manages to grow its deposits and hence maintain its loan-to-deposit ratio at 86% on a group-wide basis.

-Speak to our consultants today to find out which bank has the most aggressive rates at present moment, and also find out more about our new exciting legal fee privilege at only $1800 nett for all private property purchases in Singapore (terms apply).
+Speak to our consultants today to find out which bank has the most aggressive Singapore home loan rates at present moment, and also find out more about our new exciting legal fee privilege at only $1800 net for all condo purchase in Singapore (terms apply).